Horror film

-Horror is a film genre that seeks to elicit fear or disgust in its audience for entertainment purposes.
+Horror is a film genre that seeks to elicit physical or psychological fear in its viewers.
 Horror films often explore dark subject matter and may deal with transgressive topics or themes.
-Broad elements include monsters, apocalyptic events, and religious or folk beliefs.
-Cinematic techniques used in horror films have been shown to provoke psychological reactions in an audience.
+Broad elements of the genre include monsters, apocalyptic events, and religious or folk beliefs.

-Horror films have existed for more than a century.
-Early inspirations from before the development of film include folklore, religious beliefs and superstitions of different cultures, and the Gothic and horror literature of authors such as Edgar Allan Poe, Bram Stoker, and Mary Shelley.
-From origins in silent films and German Expressionism, horror only became a codified genre after the release of Dracula (1931).
-Many sub-genres emerged in subsequent decades, including body horror, comedy horror, slasher films, supernatural horror and psychological horror.
+Horror films have existed since the early 20th century.
+Early inspirations predating film include folklore; the religious beliefs and superstitions of different cultures; and the Gothic and horror literature of authors such as Edgar Allan Poe, Bram Stoker, and Mary Shelley.
+From its origins in silent films and German Expressionism, horror became a codified genre only after the release of Dracula (1931).
+Many sub-genres emerged in subsequent decades, including body horror, comedy horror, erotic horror, slasher films, splatter films, supernatural horror, and psychological horror.
 The genre has been produced worldwide, varying in content and style between regions.
-Horror is particularly prominent in the cinema of Japan, Korea, Italy and Thailand, among other countries.
+Horror is particularly prominent in the cinema of Japan, Korea, and Thailand, among other countries.

-Despite being the subject of social and legal controversy due to their subject matter, some horror films and franchises have seen major commercial success, influenced society and spawned several popular culture icons.
+Despite being the subject of social and legal controversy due to their subject matter, some horror films and franchises have seen major commercial success, influenced society, and generated popular culture icons.